pandas-dev/pandas/doc/source/visualization.rst

    plt.close('all')

 You can also pass a column name as the ``s`` (size) argument to have the point sizes scale according to that column's values.
+Currently this is only supported for string column names.

-The minimum and maximum sizes of the bubbles (in points) are controlled by the ``size_range`` argument, with a default range of ``(50, 1000)``.
+The minimum and
+maximum sizes of the bubbles (in points) are controlled by the ``size_range`` argument, with a default range of ``(50, 1000)``.
 The below example shows a bubble chart using a dataframe column values